Tubal Blockage

 Our Approach

 Most fertility clinics offer just one answer when it comes to tubal blockages: IVF.
 At Veritas Fertility & Surgery, we provide couples with effective treatment options for opening blocked fallopian tubes, allowing them to achieve pregnancy naturally.
-Dr. Puthoff and Dr. Yeung are two of a small group of reproductive surgeons with the training and expertise necessary to correct any type of tubal blockage.
+The doctors at Veritas Fertility and Surgery are a small group of reproductive surgeons with the training and expertise necessary to correct any type of tubal blockage.
 In most cases, fallopian tube recanalization and tubal reconstructive surgeries are more effective and far less expensive than IVF.

 WHAT OUR PATIENTS SAY